mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/setting-up-the-cli.md

 ![Cookie Auth](../images/cookieresult.png)

-The use of Service or Application credentials always takes precedence ofer Session Cookie/ XSRF-TOKEN Authentication.
+The use of Service or Application credentials always takes precedence over Session Cookie / XSRF-TOKEN Authentication.